PDFs by language

 You’ll be glad when treatment is over.
 But it’s hard not to worry about cancer coming back.
 Even when cancer never comes back, people still worry about it.
 For years after treatment ends, you will see your cancer doctor.
 At first, your visits may be every few months.
 Then, the longer you’re cancer-free, the less often the visits are needed.

 Be sure to go to all of these follow-up visits.
-Your doctors will ask about symptoms, do physical exams, and may do tests to see if the cancer has come back.
+Your doctors will ask about symptoms, do physical exams, and may order tests to see if the cancer has come back.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your doctor to find out what you can do to feel better.